 I decided to do as many posts for the regular clients as possible at the beginning of the month.
 I got those mostly out of the way, and that freed up time to work on other projects.
 Since I feel fairly energetic at the beginning of the week — and the month — I did many of the posts for the entire month as early as I could.

 There were some projects that needed my attention during that first full week, so I couldn't get everything done then.
 But I got most of it done.
 Now, I have a little more time to focus on the bigger, better-paying projects.
-I'm also taking some time to work on projects that may not pay at all, like working on marketing my book and even writing a couple of guest posts without pay.
+I'm also taking some time to work on projects that may not pay at all, like working on marketing my book

 I'm still a little uncomfortable with giving up some pay, but I've also learned that it's worth it in the grand scheme of things.
 Well, that's the theory anyway.
 I am excited about another project in the works with some other bloggers, and I've been doing quite a few interviews as well.